nergalex/nap-azure-vmss/readme.rst

-NGINX Controller, simplified Life Cycle Management
+NGINX Controller make Life Cycle Management simple
 ##############################################################

 NGINX Controller offers a simplified **Life Cycle Management** of your NGINX instances across all of your environment: